podio/podio-objc/async/index.md

 }];
 {% endhighlight %}

-You can tell we have to handle the error case twice.
-With a task based approach, we can instead use the `flattenMap:` combinator method that generated a new task based on the result of the first one once it completes:
+You can see that we have to handle the error case twice.
+With a task based approach, we can instead use the `pipe:` combinator method which takes a block that generates a new task based on the result of the first task once completed:

 {% highlight objective-c %}
 NSData *data = ...; // Some image data

 PKTAsyncTask *uploadTask = [PKTFile uploadWithData:data fileName:@"image.jpg"];

-PKTASyncTask *task = [uploadTask flattenMap:^PKTAsyncTask *(PKTFile *file) {
+PKTASyncTask *task = [uploadTask pipe:^PKTAsyncTask *(PKTFile *file) {
   return [file attachWithReferenceID:1234 referenceType:PKTReferenceTypeItem];
 }];